kevincastejon/react-skills/README.md

 - skills [array of object] *required* - An array of SkillBar props data (see below).
 - duration [number] *optional* default 2 - The animation duration in seconds.
 - levelProgress [bool] *optional* default false - Whether or not the level text should increment as the bar grow up or directly display the level value.
+- flat [bool] *optional* default false - Whether the skillbars own a box shadow or not.
 - barsHeight [number] *optional* default 30 - The SkillBar component height.
 - labelsWidth [number] *optional* default 100 - The SkillBar component label width.
 - spacing [number] *optional* default 15 - The spacing between each SkillBar row.